Miss Universe Nepal 2021

-Miss Universe Nepal 2021, was organized by Umanga Creations, held on 30 October 2021 at Hotel Yak & Yeti in Kathmandu.
+Miss Universe Nepal 2021(MUN 2021), was organized by Umanga Creations, on 30 October 2021 at Hotel Yak & Yeti in Kathmandu.
 Anshika Sharma crowned Sujita Basnet to represent Nepal in Miss Universe 2021.

 The winner received NPR Rs.
 1,000,000 as prize for winning the title as well as full support from the organizer Umanga Creation Pvt.
 Ltd. for her BBB (Brave, Bold and Beautiful) Social Advocacy.

 Image Channel broadcast the pageant live on television and its youtube channel.

 Background

 Location and date

-The 5th edition of the Miss Universe Nepal beauty contest was scheduled to be held on 30 October 2021.
+The beauty contest was scheduled to be held on 30 October 2021.
 The press conference of the contest was conducted at the Yak & Yeti Hotel in Kathmandu, that would serve as the venue for the close camp and the grand finale coronation.